lumliolum/lumliolum.github.io/_posts/2024-05-18-interview-exp-mtech-research.md

 It was not that smooth answer and this set the tone of interview.
 From this point onwards, it was totally downhill.

-I1: What do you think important challenges in NLP ?
+I1: What do you think the important challenges in NLP ?

 M: I started talking about the history of NLP.
 Like till 2016, we were using RNN, LSTM etc then after that transformers were introduced.
 The pretraining and finetuning paradigm was working really good in-case of transformers.